recogni/makehuman-plugins/README.md

 # makehuman-plugins

-A set of makehuman plugins for use in the recogni pipeline(s)
+A set of MakeHuman plugins for use in the Recogni pipeline.